The Seven Rules of Trust: Critical

-The Financial Times included The Seven Rules of Trust in its "Business books: What to read this month" list, although it described the final section of the book as "slightly rushed."
+The book was described by Andrew Hill of the Financial Times as reading "like a manifesto."
+It was included in the newspaper's "Business books: What to read this month" list, although Hill described the final section of the book as "slightly rushed."
 Kirkus Reviews commented that some of the rules provided in the book were not entirely original, but praised the book for its "invigorating plea for collaboration and respectful debate."
 Similarly, Andrew Paul Wood of the New Zealand Listener described the message of the book as "common sense", boiling it down to the Golden Rule of treating others as one would want to be treated by them.
+Karlin Lillington praised the book in The Irish Times and called it "a worthy addition to anyone's internet history bookshelf."

 Commercial

 The book was ranked 86th place on USA Today's top 150 bestseller list on November 5, 2025.